 - It’s best assembled right before serving so make a show of it.
 Put it out where everyone can see this stunning pavlova plater come to life.

 If all this doesn’t make for a showstopping dessert, I don’t know what does.
 People love variety and I’ve yet to find anyone who doesn’t love pavlova.
 It truly is a classic for a good reason.
+You could even be inspired by this mango pavlova and create a tropical pavlova board.

 What if I don’t have a large serving board?